RandomFractals/CensusD3/README.md

 Most likely I will adopt whatever d3.js and M. Bostock license is using.

-Feel free to log issues and ping me wigh pull requests for the alpha v. fixes/feature requests, if you find this of some use, and decide to fork this quicky demo app repo for your next.
+Feel free to log issues and ping me with pull requests for the alpha v. fixes/feature requests, if you find this of some use, and decide to fork this quicky demo app repo for your next.